 Meanwhile I’d say Air France-KLM has both the best and worst European hard products in business class.
 On one end of the spectrum, KLM 787s, as well as Air France 787s and select 777s, feature reverse herringbone seats in business class.
-On the other end of the spectrum, Air France and KLM also have some aircraft with angled seats in business class.
+On the other end of the spectrum, these airlines were also among the last major ones in Europe to have angled seats in business class.

-In 2018 not only are fully flat seats expected in business class, but direct aisle access from all business class seats is becoming the norm rather than the exception.
+In this day and age, not only are fully flat seats expected in business class, but direct aisle access from all business class seats is becoming the norm rather than the exception.

 The highlight of KLM’s longhaul fleet are their 787s, which feature reverse herringbone seats.

 Then KLM’s 777s, 747s, and A330s, all feature B/E Aerospace Diamond seats, which are forward facing seats.

 Now it’s time for Air France to catch up.
 Their 787s and some 777s feature their new business class product.